-When you're running a small business that has limited resources, every dollar counts.
-This is especially true of your marketing budget: You need to figure out which activities will draw the largest amount of leads for the fewest dollars.
+When running a small business, you may have a limited budget, which means wearing several hats.
+This is especially true of your marketing budget: as a business owner, you need to figure out which activities will draw the largest amount of leads for the fewest dollars.

-Not every type of marketing works for every industry, product or service.
-Businesses need to identify those methods that are sustainable and that get desired results.
-However, across the board, social media tends to be one of the most cost-effective methods of marketing.
+Understanding your audience and customers is key to working out marketing; businesses need to identify what marketing methods are sustainable and get desired results.
+It should be noted, across the board, social media tends to be one of the most cost-effective methods of marketing.

 John Donnelly III, senior vice president of global sales and marketing for Crimson Hexagon, a social media analytics company, said that even conservative companies are thinking about spending a majority of their marketing dollars on social media.